WebAssembly/spec/proposals/function-references/Overview.md

 The following new subtyping rules are added:

-* Concrete and optional reference types are covariant
+* Concrete and optional reference types are invariant
   - `ref $t1 <: ref $t2`
      - iff `$t1 = $t2`
   - `optref $t1 <: optref $t2`